June 29, 2010 8:10 AM

 Three caterers were named in the reports: LSG Sky Chefs, Gourmet, and Flying Food Group.
 Collectively, these caterers prepare more than 100 million meals each year, including those served by Delta, American, United, U.S. Airways and Continental.

-USA Today.
+These conditions provide a welcome mat for the germs that cause food poisoning, said Roy Costa a former Florida state food inspector who reviewed the reports for USA Today.
 He called the situation "disturbing," saying that "it poses a real risk of illness and injury to tens of thousands of airline passengers on a daily basis."

 A spokesperson for Flying Food Group, Ellen Pritsker, told CBSnews via email that the "findings" attributed to the company had been addressed and that it works hard to ensure that food is safe.